Confusion? Paralysed by choice? That’s a common complaint among anglers choosing a new tackle box.

 Read on to get Shawn’s full thoughts on all the fishing tackle boxes reviewed and his method for choosing the correct tackle box based on your style of fishing.

 The Plano Guide Series takes the prize here.
-This box has stood the test of time having been around in various forms for a few decades.
-The combination of rugged design, versatility in storage options and lifetime warranty make this a clear top choice in this catergory.
+This box has stood the test of time, having been around in various forms for a few decades.
+The combination of rugged design, versatility in storage options, and lifetime warranty make this a clear top choice in this category.

 The Plano 3500 Series Guide Bag is our pick.

-The fact that this tackle box is waterproof yet light, compact and durable make it a strong contender.
+The fact that this tackle box is waterproof yet light, compact, and durable makes it a strong contender.

 Riding a bike with a big hard body tackle box either in hand or by hanging off the handlebars of my bike made it pretty apparent that hard tackle boxes are suited towards being placed in a boat and aren’t built with on the move shore fishing in mind.